 In addition to the fitness side of building a backside, have you considered some fashionable ways to bring out your caboose?
 Pants, underwear, and bathing suits may change the definition of your derriere by elevating and pulling it, or simply making it appear to be shaped in a way that only you know it's not.
-If you don't mind the filling and feeling, padded underwear (similar to what padded, push-up bras may do for breasts) may create the illusion of a fully formed butt.
-A lot of clothing styles may also do the trick, and not all of them are expensive.
-Grab a friend for some fanny feedback and spend a day trying on different pants, jeans, and shorts.
+If you don't mind the filling and feeling, padded underwear (similar to what padded, push-up bras may do for breasts) may create the illusion of a fuller butt.
+A lot of clothing styles may also do the trick.
+You could grab a friend for some fanny feedback and spend a day trying on different pants, jeans, and shorts.
 With a little trial and error, you're sure to find a style that's flattering and gives you the boost you desire.

 Finally, know that many people have a particular body part they perceive to be different, abnormal, too big, or too small.
 Indeed, the best workout may be your exploration of how to become more comfortable with your backside.
 You may think about what makes you want to boost your booty in the first place.
 Did you feel more comfortable in your clothes?
 Did you like your appearance?
 Did you feel stronger?
 Thinking about your motivations may help you determine if these runs will get you what you’re looking for in the long term.
 Good luck taking your gluteus to the maximus!

 Originally published Oct 11, 2002